nenoNaninu/TypedSignalR.Client/README.md

 ```

 ## Server
-Using the interface definitions, you can write as follows on the server-side (ASP.NET Core).
+Using the interface definitions, we can write as follows on the server-side (ASP.NET Core).
 TypedSignalR.Client is not nessesary.

 ```cs